AutoPilot AI vs Cortex

 - Documentation — Comprehensive documentation for users

-- Adaptive learning capabilities
+- Adaptive learning agents enhance automation efficiency

 - Kubernetes-native deployment